kiran03-jagadeesh/named-entity-recognition/README.md

 ## AIM

 To develop an LSTM-based model for recognizing the named entities in the text.

+## Problem Statement and Dataset
+We aim to develop an LSTM-based neural network model using Bidirectional Recurrent Neural Networks for recognizing the named entities in the text.
+Bidirectional Recurrent Neural Networks connect two hidden layers of opposite directions to the same output.
+With this form of generative deep learning, the output layer can get information from past and future states simultaneously.

 ## DESIGN STEPS
 ### STEP 1:
-Import the necessary packages and load it.
+Import the necessary packages.

 ### STEP 2:
-Read the dataset, and fill the null values using forward fill
+Load the dataset, and fill the null values using forward fill

 ### STEP 3:
 Create a list of words, and tags.
-Also find the number of unique words and unique tags in the dataset.
+Also find the number of unique words and tags in the dataset.

 ### STEP 4:
 Create a dictionary for the words and their Index values.
-Do the same for the tags as well,Now we move to moulding the data for training and testing.
+Do the same for the tags as well.Train and test the dataset.

 ### STEP 5:
-We do this by padding the sequences,This is done to acheive the same length of input data.
+Perform padding the sequences to acheive the same length of input data.

 ### STEP 6:
-We build a build a model using Input, Embedding, Bidirectional LSTM, Spatial Dropout, Time Distributed Dense Layers.
+Build a model using Input, Embedding, Bidirectional LSTM, Spatial Dropout, Time Distributed Dense Layers.

 ### STEP 7:
+Compile the model and fit the train sets and validation sets.

+### STEP 8
-We compile the model and fit the train sets and validation sets,We plot the necessary graphs for analysis,A custom prediction is done to test the model manually.
+Plot the necessary graphs for analysis.
+A custom prediction is done to test the model manually.

-## PROGRAM :
+## PROGRAM
+Program developed by : Kiran J

+Register number : 212221240022
 ```python
 import matplotlib.pyplot as plt
 import pandas as pd